Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Introduction

 Despite growing adoption, Anthropic publishes user-facing documentation for Claude Code but not detailed architectural descriptions.
 This study uses source code analysis to describe architectural design decisions.
 Anthropic's internal survey of 132 engineers and researchers~\citep{anthropic2025internal} reports that about 27\% of Claude Code-assisted tasks were work that would not have been attempted without the tool, suggesting that the architecture enables qualitatively new workflows rather than merely accelerating existing ones.

 In this work, we first identify five human values/philosophies and thirteen design principles that motivate the architecture (\Cref{sec:values}), then organize the analysis in three parts:

 \begin{enumerate} \item \textbf{Design-space analysis.} We identify recurring design questions (where reasoning lives, how the iteration loop is structured, what safety posture to adopt, how the extension surface is partitioned, how context is managed, how work is delegated across subagents, and how sessions persist) and analyze Claude Code's answers through a 7-component high-level structure and a 5-layer subsystem architecture, tracing each choice to specific source files (\Cref{sec:arch}).
-The analysis aims to build a deep understanding of the system mechanism, with the goal of informing the design of better and more powerful agent systems. \item \textbf{Architectural contrast with OpenClaw.} Beyond analyzing Claude Code itself, we also compare its design philosophy with that of open-source agent system OpenClaw~\citep{openclaw2026}, a multi-channel personal assistant gateway, across six design dimensions to show how the same recurring questions produce different answers under different deployment contexts (\Cref{sec:compare}), in order to highlight both the common principles and the key differences between commercial and open-source software.
+The analysis aims to build a deep understanding of the system mechanism, with the goal of informing the design of better and more powerful agent systems. \item \textbf{Architectural contrast with OpenClaw and Hermes Agent.} Beyond analyzing Claude Code itself, we also compare its design philosophy with that of two open-source agent systems, OpenClaw~\citep{openclaw2026} (a multi-channel personal assistant gateway) and Hermes Agent~\citep{hermesagent2026} (a single-process, multi-surface assistant), across six design dimensions to show how the same recurring questions produce different answers under different deployment contexts (\Cref{sec:compare}), in order to highlight both the common principles and the key differences between commercial and open-source software.
 This comparison helps reveal how deployment setting, product goals, safety requirements, and user assumptions shape architectural choices in different ways.
 By examining where these systems converge and where they diverge, our study aims to provide useful guidance and practical insights for the design of future, more capable agent systems.

-\item \textbf{Open directions for future agent systems.} Building on the design-space analysis and the OpenClaw contrast, \Cref{sec:future} identifies six open directions spanning the observability-evaluation gap, cross-session persistence, harness boundary evolution, horizon scaling, governance, and the evaluative lens, each drawing on empirical, architectural, and policy literature.
-Used as an evaluative lens, our study also reveals an open question: while the Claude Code agent system substantially amplifies the short-term capabilities of programmers and end users, it offers limited mechanisms that explicitly support long-term human improvement, deeper understanding, and sustained codebase coherence.
+\item \textbf{Open directions for future agent systems.} Building on the design-space analysis and the OpenClaw and Hermes contrasts, \Cref{sec:future} identifies six open directions spanning the observability-evaluation gap, cross-session persistence, harness boundary evolution, horizon scaling, governance, and long-term developer capability, each drawing on empirical, architectural, and policy literature.
+The long-term capability question also reveals an open concern: while the Claude Code agent system amplifies the short-term capabilities of programmers and end users, it offers limited mechanisms that explicitly support long-term human improvement, deeper understanding, and sustained codebase coherence.

 \end{enumerate}